Abdulaziz-KTA/Emergency_911_Calls/README.md

 <li> Jupyter notebook with complete analysis code
 <li> Original file inside .zip file Emergency - 911 Calls (911)
 </ol>

-## summary
-A summary of the results of the analysis is described in detailed as <a href="https://github.com/Abdulaziz-KTA/Emergency_911_Calls/blob/master/Emergency%20-%20911%20Calls.ipynb">Jupyter notebook</a> and here my Medium post <a href="https://medium.com/@AbdulazizKTA/emergency-911-calls-a7d2879a6729">Emergency 911 Calls</a>
-.

 ## Acknowledgements